vukics/cppqed/doc/appendices.rst

   \ket\Psi\equiv\Psi^i\ket{i},

-where we have adopted the Einstein convention, that is, there is summation for indeces appearing twice.
+where we have adopted the convention that there is summation for indeces appearing twice.
 In this case one index has to be down, while the other one up, otherwise we have as it were a syntax error.
 This ensures that the result is independent of the choice of basis, as one would very well expect e.g. from the trace of an operator.
 The covariant components are the projections

 .. math::